Bullfrog-Labs/bullfrog/bfr/bookmarks-sync/README.md

         bin/update-user --pocket-access-token <ACCESS_TOKEN> --uid <your BFR user id (get it from the Firebase Auth page or debug console logs)> --log-level DEBUG --pocket-sync-enabled

+6. Run the run-sync script to sync the bookmarks

+        Set ACCESS_TOKEN and CONSUMER_KEY
+        bin/run-sync

-6. Confirm your bookmarks show up in firebase after a few minutes
+7. Confirm your bookmarks show up in firebase after a few minutes